tsuku-dev/tsuku/docs/DESIGN-platform-tuple-support.md

 action = "require_system"
 command = "gcc"
 install_guide = { darwin = "brew install gcc", linux = "apt install gcc" }
-when = { os = ["darwin", "linux"] }
 ```

 This assumes all darwin architectures use the same Homebrew location and command, which is not true for Apple Silicon vs Intel Macs.

 ### Why This Matters Now

 With platform-aware recipe support (#228) merged, recipes can now declare precise platform constraints.
-However, the step-level execution features have not been updated to match this precision.
+However, the step-level `install_guide` field has not been updated to match this precision.
 This creates an architectural inconsistency:

 - **Recipe-level**: Can express "linux/arm64 only" via `supported_os` + `supported_arch`
-- **Step-level**: Can only express "darwin" or "linux" in `install_guide` and `when`
+- **Step-level**: Can only express "darwin" or "linux" in `install_guide`

-This limitation prevents recipes from providing architecture-specific installation guidance or conditionally executing steps based on exact platform tuples.
+This limitation prevents recipes from providing architecture-specific installation guidance for system dependencies.

 ### Scope